sts10/phraze/readme.markdown

 Phraze uses the [rand crate](https://github.com/rust-random/rand), specifically the [SliceRandom's `choose` method](https://docs.rs/rand/latest/rand/seq/trait.SliceRandom.html#tymethod.choose), which I generally trust as much as any tool for generating randomness with a computer.
 Though I welcome PRs/issues/ideas on any improvements I could make in this area.

+## Why another random passphrase generator?
+There are already a few good passphrase generators, including [passphraseme](https://github.com/micahflee/passphraseme) and [Pgen](https://github.com/ctsrc/Pgen).

+Admittedly, part of my motivation to create Phraze was to highlight my [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), which I think are pretty good!

+## For developers
+I welcome both pull requests and issues.

-## Testing or Benchmarking Phraze
+### Testing and benchmarking Phraze

-Run `cargo test` to run the handful of tests that Phraze has.
+Run `cargo test` to run Phraze's tests.

 Phraze uses [Criterion](https://github.com/bheisler/criterion.rs) for benchmarking.
 You can run the benchmarks for yourself with `cargo bench`.

-## For developers: How to create a release
+### How to create a release
 This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) to create releases.

-Some of [my personal docs are here](https://sts10.github.io/docs/cargo-dist-tips.html); but basically, `cargo install cargo-dist`.
+You're welcome to consult [my personal notes on using cargo-dist](https://sts10.github.io/docs/cargo-dist-tips.html); but basically: First, install cargo-dist with`cargo install cargo-dist`.

 When you're ready to cut a new release, test the current state of the project with `cargo dist build` and `cargo dist plan`.
 If that went well, create a new git tag that matches the current project version in `Cargo.toml` with `git tag vX.X.X`.
 Finally, run `git push --tags` to kick off the release process.
 GitHub will handle it from here -- check your project's GitHub Releases page in about 5 to 10 minutes.

-## Why another random passphrase generator?

-There are already a few good passphrase generators, including [passphraseme](https://github.com/micahflee/passphraseme) and [Pgen](https://github.com/ctsrc/Pgen).

-Admittedly, part of my motivation to create Phraze was to highlight my [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), which I think are pretty good!

 ## Licensing

-Phraze's code is licensed under the Mozilla Public License v2.0 (see LICENSE.txt or [this online version of the license](https://www.mozilla.org/en-US/MPL/2.0/)).
+Phraze's code is licensed under the Mozilla Public License v2.0 (see included LICENSE.txt file or [this online version of the license](https://www.mozilla.org/en-US/MPL/2.0/)).

 ### Word list licensing

-The Mnemonicode word list is [copyrighted](https://github.com/singpolyma/mnemonicode/blob/master/mn_wordlist.c) by Oren Tirosh <oren@hishome.net> under [the MIT License](https://mit-license.org/).
+* The Mnemonicode word list is [copyrighted](https://github.com/singpolyma/mnemonicode/blob/master/mn_wordlist.c) by Oren Tirosh <oren@hishome.net> under [the MIT License](https://mit-license.org/).

-The word lists from the Electronic Frontier Foundation (EFF) are [distributed under the Creative Commons Attribution 3.0 License](https://www.eff.org/copyright).
+* The word lists from the Electronic Frontier Foundation (EFF) are [distributed under the Creative Commons Attribution 3.0 License](https://www.eff.org/copyright).

-All Orchard Street Wordlists are available under [the Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+* All Orchard Street Wordlists are available under [the Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).